pazzo83/QuantLib.jl/docs/source/math.rst

 Random Number Generation
 ------------------------

 We use Julia's built in MersenneTwister RNG for random number generation (RNG), and we have defined types to generate sequences (RSG) based on a few different methods.
-We use the StatsFun and Sobol Julia packages here.
+We use the StatsFuns and Sobol Julia packages here.

 All sequence generators are derived from: